MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/new-iissitebinding.md

 ```

 ## DESCRIPTION
-Adds a new binding to an existing Website.
+Adds a new binding to an existing website.

 ## EXAMPLES